Back

 30-second overview

-• This is a 0→1 AI SaaS product called BuddyHQ, a content engine that turns raw customer feedback into branded, publish-ready marketing assets.
+• A 0→1 AI SaaS product.
+BuddyHQ is a content engine that turns raw customer feedback into branded marketing assets across 7+ formats.

-• I led the end-to-end design of the MVP, from initial concept to production-ready specifications.
-Defining the conversational interface, the content pipeline, and a three-tier storage system.
+• I led design end-to-end on the MVP, from discovery to production specs.
+Defined the conversational interface, the content pipeline, and the three-tier storage system that became the product's backbone.

 PRODUCT